logicly-au/docs.omsss.online/doc/overview.rst

 The Outcome Measures Self Service System is accessed by clients of mental health services and used to enter Outcome Measures, for example the Kessler-5 (K5).
-Subscales and totals are automatically calculated and item scores and totals are uploaded into the PMHC MDS or the provider's own CMS if this has been intergrated with the OMSSS using the API.
+Subscales and totals are automatically calculated and item scores and totals are uploaded into the PMHC MDS or the provider's own CMS if this has been integrated with the OMSSS using the API.
 The information can also be provided in a report to the relevant psychologist.
 This automation reduces the administrative workload of clinical staff and minimises the chance of errors.